NickZettel/IT-Labs/Lab 1/findings.md

 ### Get-ComputerInfo
-Remark: Windows version 2009 but product name Windows Server 2022.
-2009 is an internal code name and not an actual product name.
+Remark: Windows version is 2009 but product name is Windows Server 2022.
+As it turns out, 2009 is an internal code name and not an actual product name.
 ![Alt text](images/Get-ComputerInfo.png)
 ### hostname
 ![Alt text](images/hostname.png)